The Jakarta Post: Awards and recognition

-In 2006, the Reporters Union of Indonesia recognised The Jakarta Post as being one of the Indonesian newspapers that best followed the journalism ethics and standards; other papers so recognised were Kompas and Indo Pos.
+In 2006, the Reporters Union of Indonesia recognised The Jakarta Post as being one of the Indonesian newspapers that best followed journalism ethics and standards; other papers recognised were Kompas and Indo Pos.
 The paper received the Adam Malik Award in January 2009 for their reporting on foreign politics; the coverage was considered accurate and educated, with good analysis.
 The following year three reporters received the Adiwarta Award from Sampoerna for excellent photography in the fields of culture, law, and politics.
 Another journalist received the Adam Malik Award in 2014 for his writings which assisted the ministry to distribute information regarding foreign policy implementation.

-The Union of Print Media Companies (SPS) conferred The Jakarta Post two awards of the 2020 Indonesian Print Media Awards (IPMA) in a National Press Day event in Banjarmasin, South Kalimantan, on Feb.
-7, 2020.
-The Post brought home the gold award for the Best of Investigation Reporting for its Oct.
-29, 2019 edition.
-The publication featured a special report written by reporters Victor Mambor and Syofiardi Bachyul titled “Wamena investigation: What the government is not telling us”.
+The Union of Print Media Companies (SPS) conferred on The Jakarta Post two awards of the 2020 Indonesian Print Media Awards (IPMA) in a National Press Day event in Banjarmasin, South Kalimantan, on 7 February 2020.
+The Post brought home the gold award for the Best of Investigation Reporting for its 29 October 2019 edition.
+The publication featured a special report written by reporters Victor Mambor and Syofiardi Bachyul titled "Wamena investigation: What the government is not telling us".
 The report was a collaboration among journalists of the Post, Jakarta-based Tirto.id and Jayapura-based Jubi.
-They conducted an investigation in the field in Wamena, Jayawijaya regency, from Oct.
-3 to 10 and discovered what the government had failed to reveal.
+They conducted an investigation in the field in Wamena, Jayawijaya regency, from 3 to 10 October and discovered what the government had failed to reveal.